Pride Month

 Stephanie Miller is a postdoc and systems neuroscientist in the lab of Jorge Palop at Gladstone Institutes, studying the breakdown of brain waves in mouse models for familial and late-onset Alzheimer’s disease.
 After conducting post-baccalaureate research at NASA, they earned a PhD in biophysics at the University of Maryland, College Park while studying cortical synchrony and neuronal avalanches at the National Institutes of Health.
 Miller has worked to support the LGBTQ+ community since 2005 with a focus on transgender advocacy.
 They have also spoken on the topic of scientific mentorship and advocated for scientific funding on Capitol Hill in Washington, DC.

 Out in Science is a panel discussion featuring academic leaders and STEM professionals that explores the lives and careers of LGBTQ+ scientists.
-Since 2014, this annual event has been organized and led by the LGBTQ+ community group at Gladstone, in collaboration with the LGBT Resource Center at UC San Francisco.
+Since 2014, this annual event has been organized and led by the LGBTQ+ community group at Gladstone, in collaboration with the Graduate and Postdoc Queer Alliance and the LGBT Resource Center at UC San Francisco.

 Details